rchakode/realopinsight/doc/sphinx/source/overview/concepts.rst

 + A :doc:`Operations Console <../userguide/oc-manual>` to operate the service views on operations environments.

-To make its integration easy, and especially in distributed monitoring environments, the OPerations Console has been built upon a loosely- coupled architecture where all the information related to IT services are retrieved from the underlying monitoring sources only through RPC APIs.
-As result, it's able to handle many (up to ten) distributed homogeneous/heterogeneous sources simultaneously, and in a powerful way.
+To make its integration easy, and especially in distributed monitoring environments, RealOpInsight has been built upon a loosely-coupled architecture where all the information related to IT services are retrieved from the underlying monitoring sources only through RPC APIs.
+As result, it cano handle many distributed homogeneous/heterogeneous sources simultaneously, and in a powerful way.

 Here are how the Operations Console retrieves data from the underlying monitoring systems:

 + For Zabbix and Zenoss, it relies on their native RPC APIs : JSON-RPC for Zabbix and JSON API for Zenoss.